RPM-o-0F/GCD_Course-Project/README.md

 The purpose of the project is to demonstrate the ability to collect and prepare specified data into a tidy data format that is more descriptive and can be used for later analysis.

-This project utilizes the following dataset: https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip
+**This project utilizes the following dataset:** https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip

+**The program expects the following directory structure is available to download and extract the working files.**

+* **~/R/Getting and Cleaning Data Class/Class Project**
+    + destination for file download and extraction

 ### From the Project Requirements: